DataDog/dd-agent/CONTRIBUTING.md

 Short answer: with pull requests to this repository.

-All decisions affecting gunicorn, big and small, follow the same 3 steps:
+All decisions affecting dd-agent, big and small, follow the same 3 steps:

 * Step 1: Open a pull request.
 Anyone can do this.

 * Step 2: Discuss the pull request.
 Anyone can do this.

 * Step 3: Accept or refuse a pull request.
 At the moment the Datadog engineering team does this.
 We hope to open the gates to outside maintainers in the future.

+## Using GitHub Issues

+We make heavy use of [milestones](https://github.com/DataDog/dd-agent/issues/milestones) to plan upcoming releases.